Should I Record Locally or to the Cloud?

 You record to ‘the Cloud’ so that you do not have to use your own storage to do this.
 You may have heard of Google Drive, DropBox, and many other websites where you can store your files.
 This saves you A LOT of storage space.
 Similarly, once you get started with WpStream, you will find that you can save your recordings to its servers so that you do not have to use up your own.

-To record your live stream on WpStream, you will have to go to WpStream Channels.
+To record your live stream on WpStream, you must go to WpStream Channels.

 Create a channel (free or Pay-Per-View), add a title, bio, and a featured image then publish